Our youth were ready

 It is a historic night in Minneapolis: the first time that police killing of a Black man is held accountable in Minnesota.
 Professor and Reverend Eddie Glaude Jr. compared this trial to Emmett Till’s trial.
 The killing of a beloved 14-year-old child.
 He rests with no accountability yet.

 I was lifted through the whole trial by our youth, who were there with Mr. Floyd, providing hope in his last moments.
 Those youth that, despite witnessing a murder, brought their full presence and pain to the trial.

 They defended Mr. Floyd’s humanity against the Defense that tried, unsuccessfully, to create with their words a biased and stereotypical narrative.
-They destroyed the defense attempts: “Sir, I don’t know if you have seen someone dying in front of you, but that is quite upsetting”; “You are trying to portrait me as an angry black man, and I am not going to allow that”; “I spend nights asking Mr. Floyd for forgiveness, until I realized that it was not my actions that needed to change, but his (looking to at the officer)”
+They destroyed the defense attempts: “Sir, I don’t know if you have seen someone dying in front of you, but that is quite upsetting”; “You are trying to portray me as an angry black man, and I am not going to allow that”; “I spend nights asking Mr. Floyd for forgiveness until I realized that it was not my actions that needed to change, but his (looking to at the officer).”

 Those teens made me proud.